A First Look at Bugs in LLM Inference Engines: RQ1: Symptoms

 Note that a key challenge in testing LLM inference is setting test oracles for their inherently undetermined output tokens.
 Therefore, we further analyze bugs related to unexpected output tokens to determine what constitutes `unexpected' outputs.

-Following the labeling process in section~\ref{sec:methodology}, among the 121 `Unexpected Output' bugs in inference/serving phase, we further identify 102 bugs\footnote{The other 19 bugs are not associated with output tokens, such as DeepSpeed issue \#3285.} with unexpected output tokens, covering 5 factors, whose distribution is shown in Fig.~\ref{fig:distribution_of_unexpected_tokens}.
-The most (36\%) observed factor is unexpected \emph{Character (UT1)}, with 37 bugs, which indicates that the output tokens of LLMs involve massive garbled text (e.g. Llama.cpp issue \#1735). \emph{Semantic Coherence (UT2)} is the second most (20\%) used factor, found in 20 cases, implying that the outputs of LLM are meaningless (e.g. Llama.cpp issue \#3782). \emph{Inconsistent Output (UT3)} indicates that even after disabling all randomness settings, the LLM outputs still vary across different optimization algorithms or runtime environments.
+Following the labeling process in section~\ref{sec:methodology}, among the 121 `Unexpected Output' bugs in inference/serving phase, we further identify 102 bugs \footnote{The remaining 19 cases involve unexpected non-token outputs.} with unexpected output tokens, covering 5 factors, whose distribution is shown in Fig.~\ref{fig:distribution_of_unexpected_tokens}.

+Among the unexpected token output, the most (36\%) observed factor is unexpected \emph{Character (UT1)}, with 37 bugs, which indicates that the output tokens of LLMs involve massive garbled text (e.g. Llama.cpp issue \#1735). \emph{Semantic Coherence (UT2)} is the second most (20\%) used factor, found in 20 cases, implying that the outputs of LLM are meaningless (e.g. Llama.cpp issue \#3782). \emph{Inconsistent Output (UT3)} indicates that even after disabling all randomness settings, the LLM outputs still vary across different optimization algorithms or runtime environments.
 This factor accounts for 17\%, with 17 instances.
 For instance, in vLLM issue \#590, output tokens differ between the original model and the model served using vLLM.
 15\% of bugs, found in 15 issues, are identified by unexpected \emph{Length (UT4)} of output tokens, occur when outputs are unusually short or excessively long, never stopping, exemplified by vLLM issue \#9448. \emph{Repetition (UT5)} issues, seen in 13 cases, involve excessive duplication of strings.
 For example, in DeepSpeed issue \#4903, the generated tokens abnormally repeat the `e' character.

 \finding{ Despite non-deterministic outputs of LLMs, five factors (i.e. character, semantic coherence, inconsistent output, length, and repetition) provide insights for oracle settings. }{finding:token_oracle}